A colleague referenced the Microsoft Restful API Guidelines, which require put and delete to be idempotent.

 I’m more used to thinking of functional programming being idempotent.
 I.e., the square root of 2 is always the square root of 2, no matter how many times you calculate it.

-Put another way, there is no difference in executing an idempotent function once or a jillion times.
+Put another way, there is no difference in executing a particular idempotent operation once or a jillion times.
 Which is not to say that there is no difference resulting from how its execution is interleaved with other operations: the outcome of “PUT 2; PUT 1; PUT 2;” differs from “PUT 2; PUT 2; PUT 1;”